mattermost/docs/source/about/licensing-and-subscription.rst

 Your Mattermost Cloud subscription auto-renews so you don't need to follow this process.

-How is the user defined for Enterprise Edition subscriptions?
+How is user defined for Enterprise Edition subscriptions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 See our `frequently asked questions about licensing <https://mattermost.com/pricing-self-managed/#faq>`__.